A narrowing of AI research?

-As we discussed in Section \ref{subsec:ai_evol}, private sector companies - and in particular `tech' companies - have played an important role in recent AI breakthroughs.
-To which extent is this phenomenon visible in our data?

-Figure \ref{fig:org_part} compares the number of participation of various organisation types in AI research with the situation in other research areas.
-More specifically, this is calculated as the total number of articles involving an organisation types normalised by the number of articles involving all organisations.
-It shows, perhaps unsurprisingly, that academic institutions (\textit{Education}) are the most active in the corpus.
-We also find strong evidence for the idea that the private sector is relatively active in AI research: private companies account for around 10\% of all research participations, a share ten times higher than their participation in arXiv outside of AI.
+Figure \ref{fig:org_part} compares the level of participation of various types of organisations in AI research with the situation in other research areas in arXiv, calculated as the total number of articles involving an organisation type normalised by the number of articles involving all organisations.
+It shows, perhaps unsurprisingly, that academic institutions (\textit{Education}) are most active in the corpus.
+We also find support for the idea that the private sector is particularly active in AI research: private companies account for around 10\% of all research participations, a share ten times higher than their participation in research outside of AI.
 By contrast, Government, nonprofit and Facilities are less active in AI research compared to their shares of participation in the wider corpus.